berickson/red-crash/nodes_planning.md

 ## Migration Notes

 ### For Users
+- After update, node will be named `roboclaw` (previously appeared as `roboclaw_node` due to launch file remapping)
-- After update, all parameters will be on node named `roboclaw_node`
+- All parameters will be on single node named `roboclaw`
 - Old launch files will continue to work (same parameter names)
-- Internal architecture change only
+- Node name is cleaner but functionally equivalent

 ### Breaking Changes
+- Node name changes from `/roboclaw_node` to `/roboclaw`
+  - Any code/scripts referencing the node by name will need updating
-- None expected - parameter names and defaults unchanged
+  - Parameter names remain unchanged
-- Internal architecture change only
+- Internal architecture change removes duplicate node issue